-We are constantly bombarded by evolutionary ideas about living things in books, movies, museums, and even commercials.
-These raise many questions: Did dinosaurs really live millions of years ago?
-Did man evolve from apes?
-Which came first, Adam and Eve or the cavemen?
-Where did living things come from in the first place?
-The Bible answers these questions and this book accepts the historical accuracy of the Bible as written.
+We are constantly bombarded by evolutionary ideas about the earth in books, movies, museums, and even commercials.
+These raise many questions: Is a living being just a collection of chemicals?
+Did life begin as a random combination of chemicals?
+Can life be recreated in a laboratory?
+What does the chemical evidence tell us about the earth?
+The Bible answers these questions, and this book accepts the historical accuracy of the Bible as written.
 We believe this is the only way we can teach our children to trust that everything God says is true.